PavelKastornyy/script4j/README.md

 The target Java version is 11.

 ## JavaFX Implementation in TypeScript / JavaScript
-Script4J provides implementation of JavaFX API on base of web technologies - every Node has a HTML element, which is added to HTML document body.
+Script4J provides implementation of JavaFX API on base of web technologies - every `Node` has a `HTML element`, which is added to HTML document body.
 So, Script4J allows to use JavaFX API for building web user interfaces.

 There is a demo module that shows using MVVM design pattern.
 After building the code in `dist` folder you will fine